-(a) Initial reoffering yield represents the initial offering yield to the public which has been established by the Initial Purchaser for offers to the public and which may be subsequently changed by the Initial Purchaser and is the sole responsibility of the Initial Purchaser.
+(a) Initial reoffering yield represents the initial offering yield to the public which has been established by the Underwriter for offers to the public and which may be subsequently changed by the Underwriter and is the sole responsibility of the Underwriter.
 The initial reoffering yields indicated above represent the lower of the yields resulting when priced at maturity or to the first call date.
-Accrued interest from April 1, 2020, is to be added to the price.
+Accrued interest from August 1, 2021, is to be added to the price.

-represent the lower of the yields resulting when priced at maturity or to the first call date.
-Accrued interest from April 1, 2020, is to be added to the price. (b) CUSIP Numbers have been assigned to the Bonds by CUSIP Global Services, managed by S&P Global Market Intelligence on behalf of the American Bankers Association and are included solely for the convenience of the purchasers of the Bonds.
-None of the District, the Financial Advisor, or the Initial Purchaser shall be responsible for the selection or correctness of the CUSIP Numbers set forth herein.
+(b) CUSIP Numbers have been assigned to the Bonds by CUSIP Global Services, managed by S&P Global Market Intelligence on behalf of the American Bankers Association and are included solely for the convenience of the purchasers of the Bonds.
+None of the District, the Financial Advisor, or the Underwriter shall be responsible for the selection or correctness of the CUSIP Numbers set forth herein.

-(c) Bonds maturing on and after September 1, 2026, are subject to redemption prior to maturity at the option of the District, in whole or in part, on September 1, 2025, or on any date thereafter, at a price equal to the principal amount thereof plus accrued interest to the date fixed for redemption.
+(c) Bonds maturing on and after September 1, 2027, are subject to redemption prior to maturity at the option of the District, in whole or in part, on September 1, 2026, or on any date thereafter, at a price equal to the principal amount thereof plus accrued interest to the date fixed for redemption.
 See "THE BONDS - Redemption Provisions."
-Additionally, the Term Bond maturing on September 1, 2038 is subject to mandatory sinking fund redemption.
+Additionally, Term Bonds maturing on August 1 in the years 2030, 2032 and 2035 are subject to mandatory sinking fund redemption.
 See "THE BONDS - Mandatory Sinking Fund Redemption."